The pub tool has commands for managing packages and for deploying packages and command-line apps.

 pubspec.lockfile exists, ignores the versions listed in the lock file and fetches the newest versions that honor the constraints in the pubspec.
 Creates or updates the lock file, as needed.

-Running and serving apps
+Running command-line apps

 pub runcommand invokes a Dart script in your package, or in one of its dependencies.